 Read more about the entire “2 weeks fascinating road trip through England and Scotland” here

-In the afternoon, we continued heading to Dean village, not far from there.
-It seemed that we had turned back in time and entered a previous century with a castle by the river and small houses decorated with colorful flowerpots.
-Wandering along the river and enjoying fresh air in the nice smell of trees and flowers was a pleasant feeling.
+Dean village, not far from there brought us back in time, into a previous century.
+The poetic scenery with a riverside castle and small houses decorated with colorful flower pots.
+Walking along the river, breathing fresh air with the aroma of plants was a pleasant feeling.

 Read more about my love at first sight of Edinburgh here

 In the morning of day 3, we received our rented car and started our road trip.
 The destination of that day was Loch Ness, situated in the north, 270 km away from Edinburgh.
-We passed by Blair Castle on the way and were impressed with the row of big old green trees leading to the castle.
-The white castle appeared simply, but still maintained its vintage beauty.
+We passed by Blair Castle on the way and were impressed by the row of big old green trees leading to the castle.
+The white castle looks simple, but exudes a vintage beauty.

 Since we didn’t have much time, we decided not to get inside the castle, but have a pleasant walk in its garden.
 A lush greenery brought us a relaxing and peaceful feeling.

 Along the way, whenever we saw nice places, we stopped our car, found a parking lot and wandered around, instead of sticking to our original plan.
-Beautiful houses and hotels in the shape of castle looked very impressive.
+Beautiful houses and hotels in the shape of castle looked very impressively ancient.